agkozak/agkozak-zsh-prompt/README.md

   <summary>Here are the latest features and updates.</summary>

 - v3.11.4
-    + An oversight in the function `prompt_agkozak-zsh-prompt_setup` was preventing final partial lines from being displayed ([#46](https://github.com/agkozak/agkozak-zsh-prompt/issues/46)).
+    - An oversight in the function `prompt_agkozak-zsh-prompt_setup` was preventing final partial lines from being displayed ([#46](https://github.com/agkozak/agkozak-zsh-prompt/issues/46)).
 Many thanks to Josh Rosen for jogging my memory of default Zsh handling of such situations.
 - v3.11.3
-    + [A bug was fixed in Zsh 5.8 itself](https://www.zsh.org/mla/workers/2019/msg00252.html) that had required the `subst-async` method to do extra forking as a workaround.
+    - [A bug was fixed in Zsh 5.8 itself](https://www.zsh.org/mla/workers/2019/msg00252.html) that had required the `subst-async` method to do extra forking as a workaround.
 The code for `subst-async` has been updated to reflect the bug fix.
 The majority of users default to the `usr1` async method, however, which is unaffected.
 - v3.11.2
-    + `zsh-async` v1.8.6 is included.
+    - `zsh-async` v1.8.6 is included.
-    + The behavior of `$AGKOZAK_SHOW_STASH` has been fixed.
+    - The behavior of `$AGKOZAK_SHOW_STASH` has been fixed.
 - v3.11.1
-    + Bug fix: The background jobs indicator was not updating immediately when a job ended.
+    - Bug fix: The background jobs indicator was not updating immediately when a job ended.
 The prompt now uses the native Zsh `%j` escape to fetch the number of background jobs.
 Please update your custom prompts accordingly; the examples below have all been updated.
 - v3.11.0
-    + Added a background jobs indicator (props to [@crai0](https://github.com/crai0/)).
+    - Added a background jobs indicator (props to [@crai0](https://github.com/crai0/)).
-    + The `usr1` async method is used preferred whenever possible, as it reduces command lag considerably (props to [@romkatv](https://github.com/romkatv/) for sharing [his benchmarking system](https://github.com/romkatv/zsh-bench)).
+    - The `usr1` async method is used preferred whenever possible, as it reduces command lag considerably (props to [@romkatv](https://github.com/romkatv/) for sharing [his benchmarking system](https://github.com/romkatv/zsh-bench)).
 - v3.10.4
-    + Mere orthographical changes: "ZSH" is now "Zsh" throughout.
+    - Mere orthographical changes: "ZSH" is now "Zsh" throughout.
 - v3.10.3
-    + Fixed a bug associated with unloading the prompt on Zsh < v5.30.
+    - Fixed a bug associated with unloading the prompt on Zsh < v5.30.
 - v3.10.2
-    + The unload function now works on Zsh versions earlier than 5.3.0 without any error messages.
+    - The unload function now works on Zsh versions earlier than 5.3.0 without any error messages.
 - v3.10.1
-    + The prompt now supports `promptinit`'s `prompt_cleanup` function.
+    - The prompt now supports `promptinit`'s `prompt_cleanup` function.
 - v3.10.0
-    + The prompt is now fully compatible with ZSH's `promptinit` function.
+    - The prompt is now fully compatible with Zsh's `promptinit` function.
 - v3.9.0
     - The characters used to signify path abbreviation with `AGKOZAK_PROMPT_DIRTRIM` (`...` by default) can now be overridden with `AGKOZAK_PROMPT_DIRTRIM_STRING`.
 - v3.8.1 (November 23, 2020)
     - WSL2 now uses the `subst-async` method, while WSL1 continues to use `usr1` for reasons of speed.
     - The error message `permission denied: /proc/version` is no longer produced in `termux` on Android.
-    - zsh-async v1.8.5 is included.
+    - `zsh-async` v1.8.5 is included.
 - v3.8.0 (July 9, 2020)
     - The prompt no longer defaults to `zsh-async` on Solaris and Solaris-derived operating systems, as I have noticed that `zsh-async`'s performance can be quirky on underperforming systems.
 - v3.7.3 (May 14, 2020)
-    - Updated to use zsh-async 1.8.3.
+    - Updated to use `zsh-async` 1.8.3.
 - v3.7.2 (May 6, 2020)
     - `_agkozak_precmd` was triggering a warning on Zsh v5.0.0-2.
 This has been fixed.
-    - Version 1.8.0 of zsh-async is now being used.
+    - Version 1.8.0 of `zsh-async` is now being used.
 - v3.7.1 (January 24, 2020)
     - `AGKOZAK_CMD_EXEC_TIME_CHARS` and `AGKOZAK_VIRTUALENV_CHARS` were being set back to default if they were set before the prompt was sourced.
 - v3.7.0 (January 21, 2020)